rust-lang/rfcs/text/0000-security-advisories.md

   ["deadbeef"]` set.

+Note that `deadbeef` represents the vulnerability ID assigned by Crates.io, not a CVE or DWF ID.
 Cargo must reject nonexistent vulnerability IDs with a fatal error.

 # Drawbacks
 [drawbacks]: #drawbacks